FarronF/limerick-council-meetings/meetings/2019/03/25-Full Meeting of Limerick City and County Council/Minutes - Full Meeting of Limerick City and County Council - 28th January 2019.md

 (a) Circulated, copy of Statutory Notice dated 22nd November, 2018, concerning disposal

-of land at 8, O’Donoghue Avenue, Janesboro, Limerick.--- Proposed by Councillor Collins (M);
+of land at 8, O’Donoghue Avenue, Janesboro, Limerick.
+---
+Proposed by Councillor Collins (M);

 Seconded by Councillor Sheahan (J);